 We have a high level of demand for our studios, and we offer studio space at a subsidised rate to support artists.
 As such, applications are subject to a process of assessment, to ensure we reach quality artists who can benefit most from the opportunity.
-Because of this, we don’t take into account how long a candidate has been interested in being part of Kingsgate Studios.
+Because of this, we don’t take into account how long a candidate has been interested in being part of Kingsgate Workshops.
 Please review your application against the criteria above to get the clearest idea whether your practice is suitable for Kingsgate.

 There are questions about noisy work on the application form.
 What does this mean?

 We need to know about your studio practice so we can help find you a place that will be suitable for you and others around you.

 Can I live in the studios?
 Can I sleep overnight occasionally?

 Any use of the studios for sleeping or residential use is strictly forbidden.
 There are health and safety reasons for this.

 When given a studio how often will I be able to use it?

 Studio access is 24 /7.
 We encourage people to use studios as much as possible.

 I’ve seen a studio space that’s on offer and I’d like improvements to be made.
 What work will Kingsgate pay for?